Download: MP3 (48.3 MB)

 Getting the right advice at the wrong time is just as bad as getting the wrong advice.

 How do you find advice that will help you where you are right now?
 How do you know the difference?

-- The five things you should do before giving advice.
+- The best thing you can do before giving advice is ask 5 questions.

-- Why you should be purposeful about where you are in your process to apply advice.
+- Take ownership of how you listen to advice and be purposeful about where you are in your process of applying it.

 - People are always going to think things about what you do.
 That’s fine.
 Let them have their opinions.

 - Even if the advice from someone you know isn’t for you right now, validate their desire to help you and thank them.